 The first thing we need to know in order to be saved is that we are lost.
-One of the most seductive aspects of sin is that it persuades us that we are not sinful!
+Sin seductively seeks to persuade us that we are not sinful.
 The Lord commanded his apostles to preach "repentance and remission of sins" (Luke 24:47), and his own ministry boldly bore witness to people's sin.